-Mike Drues of Vascular Sciences joins me to talk about the differences between clearance vs. approval vs. granted, which are the three most common ways medical devices are brought to market.
+Mike Drues of Vascular Sciences joins Jon Speer in this episode to talk about the differences between clearance vs. approval vs. granted, which are the three most common ways medical devices are brought to market.

 Clearance: When a 510(k) is cleared from the FDA.
 Approval: When a PMA is complete.
 Granted: When a De Novo is complete by the FDA.

 There are reasons to get angry when medical device companies use incorrect terminology.
 What other mistakes might they be making?